-On January 20, 2014, the shareholders of the Company approved, and on January 21, 2014 the supervisory board of the Company confirmed, a 5-for-1 consolidation of shares, which will have the effect of a reverse share split, that will be effective prior to the effectiveness of the registration statement on Form F-1 for the initial public offering of the Company's ordinary shares.
+On January 20, 2014, the shareholders of the Company approved, and on January 21, 2014 the supervisory board of the Company confirmed, a 5-for-1 consolidation of shares, which had the effect of a reverse share split, that became effective on January 31, 2014.
 All share, per-share and related information presented in these unaudited condensed consolidated financial statements and accompanying footnotes has been retroactively adjusted, where applicable, to reflect the impact of the reverse share split.